uludag/nosql-biosets/readme.md

 # Project aim and summary

 NoSQL-biosets project includes scripts for indexing and querying selected free bioinformatics datasets.
-In adition to datasets, project aims to support common bioinformatics data types and formats, such as GFF.
+In addition to datasets, project aims to support common bioinformatics data types and formats, such as GFF.
 Elasticsearch and MongoDB are two primary databases supported for most datasets included in the project.